 West Union, SC

 West Union is a small town located in between Seneca and Walhalla which today hosts several retail and antique establishments, attracting shoppers from across the county.
 In 1880 West Union was first incorporated after being founded by recognized temperance advocate Joseph Grisham.
 One of the early businesses in West Union was Burns Mill on Cane Creek for grinding grain.
-Across the creek, at one time, there was a woodworking shop, embroidery software, and cotton gin.
+Across the creek, at one time, there was a woodworking shop, and cotton gin.
 Originally this land was part of the Kleinbeck tract of the early German Colonization Society in Walhalla.
 The Blue Ridge railroad ended in West Union.
 Later the tracks were finished to Walhalla.
 Approximately 300 residents live in the town limits town limits of West Union.